Copyright © 2016

 "He is that Corporal.
 Just be thankful he likes you and is on your side.
 There are others who have not been so lucky.
 Now Carmelo has promised to make you some things for your weapons and show you how to use them.
 Take good note, he's really good at what he does."

-Thomas smiled at the grinning boy before O'Malley said.
+Thomas smiled at the grinning boy before O'Rourke said.

 "Well we got it all sorted lad, time to get back.
 Your new drummers should be close by and you don't want to be late to greet the little rapscallions."